bezepik/pythonclock/README.md

 # pythonclock
-To download, you must have Python 3 installed (optional: Visual Studio).
+To download, you must have Python 3 installed and Visual Studio.